 A reader wrote in to us today saying, “When I meditate I cry.
 What’s going on?
-Why does meditation make me cr?, I thought it was supposed to make me relaxed and happy, but I always start crying.
+Why does meditation make me cry?, I thought it was supposed to make me relaxed and happy, but I always start crying.
 Please explain what’s happening to me!”

 So one potential reason for your eyes watering during meditation is because they are cleaning themselves.